vansunnie/GuitarsForRent/README.md

 # Guitars For Rent
-Practical assignment for the Programming class (2017/2018) using CodeBlocks(IDE).
+Practical assignment for the Programming class (2017/2018) using CodeBlocks(IDE) and C language.

 This project was developed with a text user interface.